xp44mm/Notebook/F#/Working with Sequences and Tree-Structured Data.md

 ### Memoizing Construction of Domain Model Nodes

 In some cases, domain model nodes can end up consuming significant portions of the application’s memory budget.
 In this situation, it can be worth memoizing some or all of the nodes constructed in the model.
-You can even go as far as memoizing all equivalent nodes, ensuring that equivalence between nodes can be implemented by pointer equality, a technique often called hash-consing.
+You can even go as far as memoizing all equivalent nodes, ensuring that equivalence between nodes can be implemented by pointer equality, a technique often called *hash-consing*.
 Listing 9-2 shows a domain model for propositional logic terms that ensures that any two nodes that are syntactically identical are shared via a memoizing table.
 Propositional logic terms are terms constructed using P AND Q, P OR Q, NOT P, and variables a, b, and so on.
 A noncached version of the expressions is:

 ```F#
 type Prop =